 The food bank also has a Garden which produce fresh food and herbs.
 Our garden is located on Trafton and Railroad in Tacoma, Washington.
 This project was developed to provide a stable, internal source of fresh food for our clients.
-It is run primarily by volunteers.
+It is managed by volunteers.
 These volunteers prepare the land for cultivation, plant seeds, weed the fields, and harvest the food throughout the growing season.
 Once the food is harvested it is immediately available for our clients.
 The clients receiving this food are being provided with a source of fresh, organic produce, that is nutrient-rich and locally grown.
 To learn more about this collaborative project with Tahoma Urban Agriculture Guild, www.tahomaurbanagspot.com.

 FOOD BANK HOURS: